 - Sex Offenders Register (Be safe who you are meeting!)

 - And More…

 If you have the slightest doubt about who you are speaking to… Please use this service!

-This article has explained the most popular patterns among internet fraudsters that divert your communication to Hangouts.
-Since they are virtually untraceable over Hangouts, they will ask their prey to send them money and then disappear.
+This article has explained the most popular patterns among internet fraudsters that divert your communication to Google Hangouts.
+Since they are virtually untraceable over this platform, they will ask their prey to send them money and then disappear.

-Most importantly, do not send money to people you don’t know.
-Stay focused as you chat online and take note of the red flags, and you might avoid being a victim of these online scams.
+Most importantly, never send money to people you don’t know.
+Stay focused as you chat online and take note of these red flags, and you might avoid being a victim of these online scams.
 If you want to make sure you are speaking to a real person, make sure to perform a background check.